 While certifications might not be required to run your pet care business, it still might be the right choice for you to pursue getting certified.
 Let’s take a look at some of the benefits of pet sitting and dog walking certification.

 Having an industry certification (not just those for the pet sitting and dog walking industry) can often demonstrate that the individual is committed to their craft and committed to upholding specific professional standards.
 Obtaining a certification can help you learn relevant skills and training that you may not have achieved otherwise.
-Depending on what certification you pursue, there may be additional benefits like access to other pet sitters, ongoing education, access to discounted services, and more.
-A certification might also help you market yourself and your business to new customers.
+Depending on what certification you pursue, there may be additional benefits like access to other pet sitters, ongoing education, access to discounted services, annual conferences, and more.
+A certification can also help you market yourself and your business to new customers.
 Upon completion of most certifications, they will provide you with a badge to post on your website.